Filter Results

 Verified Licensed

-Cathy E. Steincamp is a certified public accountant (CPA) based in Norman, Oklahoma, with over 12 years of experience in the field.
-Her areas of speci...
+Rebecca L. Priest is a certified public accountant based in Blanchard, Oklahoma with over 12 years of experience providing accounting services.
+Servin...

 Oklahoma's CPA market serves a state with strong energy, agriculture, and aerospace industries.
 The Oklahoma Accountancy Board requires 150 semester hours for licensure.
 CPAs must complete 120 hours of continuing professional education every three years, including 6 hours of ethics and minimum technical requirements.